eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

 # Example infrastructure-live for Terragrunt (with Stacks)

+> [!IMPORTANT]
-> **Note**: This repository uses experimental features of Terragrunt that are soon to be made generally available.
+> This repository uses experimental features of Terragrunt that are soon to be made generally available.
 If you are reading this prior to the general availability of the [Stacks](https://terragrunt.gruntwork.io/docs/reference/experiments/#stacks) and [CLI Redesign](https://terragrunt.gruntwork.io/docs/reference/experiments/#cli-redesign) experiments, you will have to opt into usage of these features.
 >
 > The simplest way to opt into these features is to set the `TG_EXPERIMENT_MODE` environment variable to `true`.
 >